IMIO/server.dmsmail/docs/source/indexes.rst

 -------
 Product = imio.dms.mail, KeywordIndex

+Used on IImioDmsIncomingMail : "hasResponse"
-Used on IImioDmsIncomingMail : "lastDmsFileIsOdt"
+Used on IImioDmsOutgoingMail : "lastDmsFileIsOdt"

 organization_type
 -----------------